INVESTIGATIVE UNIT: Strip-searching an 11-year-old? New allegation made against BRPD's Street Crimes unit

 "This sent a clear messages to BRPD officers: if you engage in illegal strip-searches you will not be punished," they say in their lawsuit.

-Police went to the home after a ShotSpotter activation suggested there had been automatic gunfire in the area.
-Officers found evidence that 22 rounds had been fired near their home.
+According to parish court records, BRPD officers went to Varnado's home one week before the SRT team arrived.
+A probable cause form says that officers went to the home just before 2 a.m.
+May 31 due to ShotSpotter activation in the area.
+Officers found evidence that 22 rounds had been fired near their home and got a search warrant for the home.

+The warrant, filed by BRPD officers and signed by officer Beard, said that Street Crimes and SRT unit officers went to the home just before 6 a.m.
+June 6 to execute the warrant.
+Officers noted that some of the suspects ran away from the house with guns and five subjects were apprehended without incident.
+Officers said they found six guns in the home, multiple magazines and rounds of ammunition.

+Documents said the group was taken in police cars to the "Street Crimes Processing Office."
+While there, officers prepared "DNA Search warrants" for those taken into custody.
+Paperwork said Ms. Varnado's DNA was taken by a Buccal swab, which takes DNA from a person's cheek or mouth.
+There was no mention of body cavity searches or beatings.

 More News

-Note: UPDATE: The BRPD said Wednesday that an internal affairs investigation has been opened concerning the new allegations that an 11-year-old was strip-searched at the BRAVE Cave.